mmaulwurff/weapons-menu/README.md

 1. After you load Weapon Menu with your weapon mod, after the level starts, enter 'wmauto' in console.

-2. Relax for 45 minutes.
+2. Relax for 45 seconds.
 Do not do anything while script works, even if you think script does strange things or does nothing.
 Doing something will mess up the results.